-To add either, in the 3D View click the Add menu (Shift + A), select Image and then either Reference or Background as required – Add » Image » Reference/Background.
+For Blender post 2.8 and above, a scene can be assigned what is effectively a background image using a dedicated object type called Image, essentially a plain.
+Two variations are provided, Reference and Background, the difference largely being where the object appears – in between other objects in the scene (Reference) or behind them (Background).
+To add either, in the 3D Viewport click the Add menu (Shift + A), select Image and then either Reference or Background as required – Add » Image » Reference or Background.
 This opens the File Browser.
-Browse to and select the asset to be used then click the Load Background Image button upper-right.
-Blender will switch back to the 3D View with the selected image displayed in an image plain orientated face-on to the viewport camera ready to use .
+Browse to and select the asset to be used then click the Load Background Image button.
+Blender will switch back to the 3D Viewport with the selected image displayed in an image plain orientated face-on to the viewport camera ready to use .

 The Image object can be modified using the standard manipulation widgets – Scale, Rotate and Move – or using the in-build edge and corner control elements (shown above highlighted yellow) which change the plain/surface proportionately depending on the action used.